 - Attendance: Students are expected to attend all classes, having read assigned materials ahead of time and prepared for class in order to actively participate in these discussions.
-If external circumstances or illness prevent you from attending or adequately preparing for a class, please let your instructor know in advice (via email) so that this can be taken into account, as absences from class will negatively impact a student's individual participation grade. - Active Participation: Active participation means it will be obvious to the professor that you are engaging with the course material, that you are bringing insights from the readings into the classroom discussion, and that you are trying to link course knowledge with everyday life.
-Active participation is judged as thoughtful input to the class.
-Active participation is ensured by presence in the classroom.
-At the end of the semester when the professor is filling out the Appendix #2, if he knows your name and you've left an impression on him of an engaged student, it will make his evaluation of your work and participation a much more "personal" process as he reflects on personal observations of growth in academic pursuit.
+If external circumstances or illness prevent you from attending or adequately preparing for a class, please let your instructor know in advice (via email) so that this can be taken into account, as absences from class will negatively impact a student's individual participation grade. - Active Discussion: Active discussion means it will be obvious to the professor that you are engaging with the course material, that you are bringing insights from the readings into the classroom discussion, and that you are trying to link course knowledge with everyday life.
+Active discussion is judged as thoughtful input to the class that has left an impression on the professor as an engaged student.
+This will make the evaluation of your work and participation a much more "personal" process as s/he reflects on personal observations of growth in academic pursuit.